 No way!
 Though the journey will be more challenging, this is the best possible time to become aware of a porn problem, before it steals years of your child’s life and future.

-Once again, open honest conversation is your first, best option, according to mom blogger Barb Winters, whose teenage son struggled with porn.
+Once again, open honest conversations with your teen is your first, best option, according to mom blogger Barb Winters, whose teenage son struggled with porn.
 Filters, though needed, are never a fool-proof solution, especially on iPhones where these don’t work well.

 Use An Accountability App for Consistent, Reliable Accountability.

-If your teen is aged 16 and up, we highly recommend Ever Accountable’s accountability app as a vital tool to help break the cycle of porn viewing.
+If your teen is aged 16 and up, we highly recommend Ever Accountable’s accountability software to help protect from porn or break the cycle of porn viewing.
 Porn has nowhere to hide, because the app runs quietly behind the scenes everywhere your teen visits on the internet.
 Each week, reports are sent to designated accountability partner(s).

 Try mutual accountability.